-In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, assuming continued compliance with certain provisions of the Internal Revenue Code of 1986, as amended, interest on the 2019 Bonds (as hereinafter defined) will not be included in the gross income of holders of such bonds for federal income tax purposes.
-In the further opinion of Bond Counsel, the 2019 Bonds are exempt from State of Vermont personal income taxes and State of Vermont corporate income taxes.
+In the opinion of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel, under existing law, assuming continued compliance with certain provisions of the Internal Revenue Code of 1986, as amended, interest on the Bonds (as hereinafter defined) will not be included in the gross income of holders of such bonds for federal income tax purposes.
+In the further opinion of Bond Counsel, the Bonds are exempt from State of Vermont personal income taxes and State of Vermont corporate income taxes.
 See "TAX EXEMPTION" herein.

-\$31,500,000 VERMONT MUNICIPAL BOND BANK 2019 Series 2 Bonds (Local Investment Bonds)
+\$15,890,000 VERMONT BOND BANK 2020 Series 2 Bonds (Local Investment Bonds)

-Dated: Date of Delivery

-Due: December 1, as shown on the inside cover
+Dated: Date of Delivery Due: December 1, as shown on the inside cover

-The 2019 Series 2 Bonds (Local Investment Bonds) (the "2019 Bonds") are issuable only as fully registered bonds without coupons, and, when issued, will be registered in the name of Cede & Co., as the registered Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
-Purchases of beneficial interests in the 2019 Bonds will be made in book-entry-only form, in the denomination of \$1,000 or any integral multiple thereof.
-Purchasers of beneficial interests will not receive certificates representing their interest in the 2019 Bonds.
-So long as Cede & Co. is the registered Bondholder, as nominee of DTC, references herein to the Bondholders or registered owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the 2019 Bonds.
-See "THE 2019 BONDS - Book-Entry-Only System" herein.
+The 2020 Series 2 Bonds (Local Investment Bonds) (the "Bonds") of the Vermont Municipal Bond Bank (d/b/a the Vermont Bond Bank) (the "Bond Bank") are issuable only as fully registered bonds without coupons, and, when issued, will be registered in the name of Cede & Co., as the registered Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
+Purchases of beneficial interests in the Bonds will be made in book-entry-only form, in the denomination of \$1,000 or any integral multiple thereof.
+Purchasers of beneficial interests will not receive certificates representing their interest in the Bonds.
+So long as Cede & Co. is the registered Bondholder, as nominee of DTC, references herein to the Bondholders or registered owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the Bonds.
+See "THE BONDS - Book-Entry-Only System" herein.

 Principal of and semiannual interest will be paid, as set forth herein, directly to DTC by U.S. Bank National Association, as Trustee and Paying Agent, so long as DTC or its nominee, Cede & Co., is the registered Bondholder.
 Disbursement of such payments to the DTC Participants is the responsibility of DTC and disbursements of such payments to the Beneficial Owners is the responsibility of the DTC Participants and the Indirect Participant as more fully described herein.
-The 2019 Bonds are subject to redemption as more fully set forth herein.
+The Bonds are subject to redemption as more fully set forth herein.

-The 2019 Bonds are direct and general obligations of the Vermont Municipal Bond Bank (the "Bank") payable out of any revenues or funds subject to the provisions of resolutions now or hereafter pledging particular monies, assets or revenues to particular notes or bonds of the Bank as more fully described in this Official Statement.
-The Bank does not possess any ad valorem taxing powers.
-The State of Vermont is not obligated to pay the principal of and interest on the 2019 Bonds, and neither the faith and credit nor the taxing power of the State of Vermont is pledged to the payment of such principal and interest.
+The Bonds are direct and general obligations of the Bond Bank payable out of any revenues or funds subject to the provisions of resolutions now or hereafter pledging particular monies, assets or revenues to particular notes or bonds of the Bond Bank as more fully described in this Official Statement.
+The Bond Bank does not possess any ad valorem taxing powers.
+The State of Vermont is not obligated to pay the principal of and interest on the Bonds, and neither the faith and credit nor the taxing power of the State of Vermont is pledged to the payment of such principal and interest.

-The 2019 Bonds are offered when, as and if issued and received by the Underwriters, subject to prior sale, to withdrawal or modification of the offer without notice, and to the approval of legality by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
+The Bonds are offered when, as and if issued and received by the Underwriters, subject to prior sale, to withdrawal or modification of the offer without notice, and to the approval of legality by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
 Certain legal matters will be passed on for the Underwriters by their counsel, Locke Lord LLP, Boston, Massachusetts.
-Omnicap Group LLC, El Segundo, California and Lamont Financial Services Corporation, Fairfield, New Jersey, serve as financial advisors to the Bank.
-It is expected that the 2019 Bonds in definitive form will be available for delivery to DTC in New York, New York or its custodial agent on or about July 31, 2019.
+Omnicap Group LLC, El Segundo, California, serves as financial advisor to the Bond Bank.
+It is expected that the Bonds in definitive form will be available for delivery to DTC in New York, New York or its custodial agent on or about August 6, 2020.